QAOA Performance in Noisy Devices: The Effect of Classical Optimizers and Ansatz Depth: Classical Optimizers and Comparisons

 \subsection{Classical Optimizer Comparison}

 The comparison of the aforementioned classical optimizers employed in the QAOA on the Min-Vertex Cover problem is described as follows.

 The QAOA algorithm problem test set contains all 21 non-isomorphic 5-vertex graphs.
 The QAOA is applied to the Min-Vertex Cover problem ten times for each graph in the problem test set.
 This is repeated for each optimizer and each noise-level.
 Three levels of noise are considered, all resulting from the type of quantum simulation applied.
 These simulations are state vector, shot-based fault-tolerant, and shot-based with a sampled noise model, resulting in the noise-levels of noise-free, shot-noise and realistic quantum noise for currently existing quantum computers.
 The number of shots for the shot-based fault-tolerant and shot-based sampled-noise model is set to 10000.
+The number of iterations performed by the classical optimizers was limited by the number of function evaluations, which was set to 5000.
+When utilizing these algorithms on a quantum device, the number of function evaluations has a direct effect on the cost incurred as it determines the amount of device usage.
 The realistic noise model is sampled from the IBM Belem device.
 The implementation is done using Pennylane and the Pennylane-Qiskit package, in order to use Qiskit quantum backends and Noise-models.